Tulip-Dev/tulip/doc/user/functions.rst

 For each row we compare the destination relation id to graph relations ids.
 If there is a correspondence, the row data are imported on the first matching relation.

 The node import is very straightforward.
 Very few changes must be made during the process.
-Is the end, you will obtain a graph containing only the nodes randomly placed in the node link diagram view.
+In the end, you obtain a graph containing only the nodes randomly placed in the node link diagram view.

 .. _csv_import_edges: